Walker raises $5.5M in Georgia Senate race, trailing Warnock

 7TH DISTRICT

-In Gwinnett County’s 7th District, redrawn to be much more Democratic, neither incumbent Carolyn Bourdeaux nor 6th District Democratic incumbent Lucy McBath, who jumped into the 7th District race, had reported numbers.
+In Gwinnett County’s 7th District, redrawn to be much more Democratic, incumbent Democrat Carolyn Bourdeaux raised $530,000 and had $2.1 million on hand.
+Lucy McBath, the 6th District Democratic incumbent who jumped into the 7th District race, raised $804,000 and had $2.9 million in cash.

 10TH DISTRICT